Onion ring snack can be a healthy stack when not fried, but baked. Because onions are one of the healthiest allium foods out there.

 Plant-Based Meal vs. Vegetarian Meals

-We all know vegetables are good for us.
 Strict vegetarians and vegans won’t eat fish and seafood.

 As the Vata body I live in (and the one you learned about above)… I know I would just graze and graze all day, still being hungry, if I ate beans and vegetables all day.

-That’s just how I ate, listening to my body.
+I just listened to my body.

-So to recap, having one plant-based meal (over a fully plant-based diet) plus one low protein animal meal daily or regularly, I think you get the best of all worlds–having energy and vitality, and looking young, as your food and what you ingest shows up on the healthy glow of your face and skin.
+Having one plant-based meal (over a fully plant-based diet) plus one low protein animal meal daily or regularly, I think you get the best of all worlds–having energy and vitality, and looking young, as your food and what you ingest shows up on the healthy glow of your face and skin.

 Having a regular, healthier eating plan to stay consistent gives you the best chance for achieving and sustaining an ideal healthy weight and energy that we all desire.

-Red Onion Ring Snack
+Panko Red Onion Ring Snack

 Ingredients